Freddie

 ~ Magical memory of a naive 6-year-old small-town boy’s 1952 brush with “fame” ~

-Original digital surreal art: “Regal Rag Man” by: rob kistner © 11/28/24
+Original DDE™ surreal art: “Regal Rag Man” by: rob kistner © 11/28/24

 Rags-ole-iron, he called out loudly

-rags-ole-iron, he rolled down our road
+rags-ole-iron, rolling down our road

 collecting scraps of post World War II

-gathered in a this’n’that recycled load
+gathered this’n’that in a recycled load

 he had a slow n’steady way about him